Tiger Balm: Composition

 The base comprises petroleum jelly and paraffin wax.
 The packaging label states that the active ingredients are menthol and camphor.

 The camphor concentration varies by country of sale; as of November 2023, Tiger Balm Red and Tiger Balm White both contain 25% camphor in Singapore and Cambodia, but only 11% in Australia as an example.
 This is likely due to different regulatory requirements.

-A new product named Tiger Balm White HR uses eucalyptus oil instead of cajuput oil.